 3. Gamification for Making Assessments Stress-free

 Instead of asking your candidates to complete an assessment that feels like a test, they get to play a series of game-based assessments.
 The frustration of slogging through hour-long assessments can be easily avoided by using gamified assessments which test a learner’s skills by making them participate in interactive and highly engaging scenarios.
-Here are some examples of gamified assessments that learners can easily take in their leisure time or while on-the-go.

 4. Gamification for Additional Reading

 Based on how the learners perform in the game-based mobile learning module, you can offer small snippets of information.
 In other words, learners need to earn the right to unlock and access the materials.
 Your game can also have levels.
 As learners unlock each level, new snippets of learning content can be revealed making the whole learning experience fascinating.